Calculating Performance Data

 Minimum and maximum values give us a measure of both extremes and the spread of these extremes.
 Since there are always outliers in any measurement, they are not necessarily very meaningful.
 In practice this data is rarely used, as it does not provide a basis for determining how often the corresponding value has actually occurred.
 It might have occurred one time or a hundred times.

 The main use of these values is to verify how high the quality of the calculated average value is.
 If these values are very close, it can be assumed that the average is representative for the data.

-In applications with demanding performance requirements, the maximum is still often used instead of, or in addition to, the average in order to check whether the response times lie below a certain level.
+In applications with demanding performance requirements, the maximum is still often used instead of, or in addition to, the average to check whether the response times lie below a certain level.
 This is especially true for applications which must never exceed certain thresholds.

 Replacing the Average with the Median